onzra/onzra.github.io/README.md

 ## Publishing

 Simply pushing changes to master will trigger a new build of the production website, effectively "publishing" your new posts to https://onzra.github.io/.

+## Ruby

+You'll want the latest version of ruby, the easiest way to get that is to use rvm:

+    curl -L https://get.rvm.io | bash -s stable --auto-dotfiles --autolibs=enable --ruby

+Now if you open a new shell you should have `rvm` available and an updated `ruby --version`.

+You should also update gem:

+    gem install rubygems-update
+    update_rubygems
+    gem update --system

 ## TODO